modernmt/DataCollection/README.md

 ![CommonCrawl process diagram](/common_crawl_process.png?raw=true "CommonCrawl data collection process")

-## Phase 1: Language annotation, building a meta-data database and monolingual data extraction
+## Phase 1: Language annotation, building a meta-data file and monolingual data extraction

 The first phase detects the languages of the web pages contained in the crawl and other meta-data.
 A meta-data file is built from this analysis.